Canadian raising: Phonetic environment

+In general, Canadian raising affects vowels before voiceless consonants like /f/, /θ/, /t/, and /s/.
+Vowels before voiced consonants like /v/, /ð/, /d/, and /z/ are usually not raised.
+Furthermore, it usually only happens within syllable boundaries.
+It has also been described as being blocked when the diphthong has less than primary stress and is immediately followed by a stressed syllable, resulting in a lack of raising in words like psychology, citation and micrometer, but raising in Psyche, cite, and microphone.
+This can be further explained with syllable structure or feet.

 However, several studies indicate that this rule is not completely accurate, and have attempted to formulate different rules.

 A study of three speakers in Meaford, Ontario, showed that pronunciation of the diphthong /aɪ/ fell on a continuum between raised and unraised.
 Raising is influenced by voicing of the following consonant, but it may also be influenced by the sound before the diphthong.
 Frequently the diphthong was raised when preceded by a coronal: in gigantic, dinosaur, and Siberia.

 Raising before /r/, as in wire, iris, and fire, has been documented in some American accents.